FossilizedContainers/tech-demo/README.md

 ~~~bash
 $ presto create
 ~~~
-2. Enter the image you would like your container to use when prompted
+2. Enter the image you would like your container to use
-3. Enter a message for the container to display
+3. Enter the programming language that you used
 4. View the dockerfile created
    1. Example of a dockerfile:
    ~~~bash